hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfrun.html.md

 * **Value Type:** A string-keyed map of values.

-The `vcs_repo` value within the [workspace namespace](#namespace-workspace) data associated with a VCS repository connected to the workspace.
+The `vcs_repo` value within the [workspace namespace](#namespace-workspace) contains data associated with a VCS repository connected to the workspace.

 Details regarding each attribute can be found in the documentation for the Terraform Cloud [Workspaces API](../../api/workspaces.html).